jules2689/bootstrap_widgets/README.md

   As you can see, only title is required.
 Type defaults to text, text is optional, data is initializes to {}, and the type is initialized to primary.

-  Currently the available types are: "text", "bar_graph", "line_graph".
+  Currently the available types are: "text", "bar_graph", "line_graph", "donut_graph", "area_graph".

 The following helper methods are available to handle data: